-For a night of great entertainment, I recommend watching one of the events in the CrossFit Games.
-I like to watch this for the competition, motivation, ridiculousness , fun, and the fit women in sports bras.
+For a night of great entertainment, I recommend watching one of the events during the CrossFit Games.
+It’s great to see the competitiveness, energy, ridiculousness, drive, and the beautiful, fit women.

 Here’s a video of the “Individual Assault Banger” event, for example.
-They literally have to smash a 175 pound block with a big red hammer through their legs and across the field.
+They have to smash a 175-pound block with a big red hammer through their legs and across the field.

 Other than random CrossFit videos, I like to spend my time improving my earning potential, happiness, relationships, health, and work towards my dream life — and that’s why I purchased Mark Manson’s membership program.

 If you’re not familiar with Mark, he’s one of the top personal development bloggers, with a site that attracts millions of readers every month and a new New York Times #1 best-selling book, The Subtle Art of Not Giving A Fuck, which has already sold over a million copies.
 He has a blunt style of telling you how to improve your life — and he backs it up with science and case studies of successful people.

 I bought his paid membership, which features a few full-length courses, premium articles, and bonuses.
 Here’s my honest review of it…